nmattia/nmattia.com/posts/2019-01-22-the-5-raisons-detre-of-testing.md

 </div>

 Because we're dealing with software, anything that can go wrong will go wrong.
-Let's see how tests can help you damage control.
-Below are five reasons why I believe tests are important, in no particular order.
+We'll go over the five reasons I listed above in more details and we'll see how tests can help you damage control.

 ## Ensure that the code you've written works